w3c/publ-a11y-display-guide-localizations/README.md

 Because
-persons and organizations with different levels of technicality must be able to contribute, we accept both raw files via Pull requests and also propose email proposals.
+persons and organizations with different levels of technicality must be able to contribute, we accept both raw files via Pull requests or proposals submitted through email.

 ## Why are there different translations?